Viserren/UnityTutorials/Tutorials/BasicDialogueSystem.md

 Dialogue.text = Set.Lines[_currentSpeaker].Dialogue[_currentDialogue];
 ```

-The next one we will do is the EndDialogue function as all this needs to do is set the current speaker back to 0, as one is speaking, and the same with the dialogue.
+The next one we will do is the EndNarration function as all this needs to do is set the current speaker back to 0, as one is speaking, and the same with the dialogue.
 We then need to disable the GameObject.

 ```csharp
 _currentDialogue = 0;